zarhus/ram-dump-efi/README.md

 ## Validation script

 Analyzing dumped memory manually is close to impossible.
 You can instead use the script located in `scripts/validation.py`.
-The tool reads bytes from a file given by the first argument and returns lists of zero and non-zero regions.
+The tool reads bytes from `csv` files in the directory given by the first argument and returns lists of zero and non-zero regions.
 It analyzes data in blocks of 65536 bytes - zero regions smaller than that will not be taken into account.
-It's important to note that the input file needs to conform to the naming scheme used by the RAM dumper - `<datetime>_<hex_start_address>.csv`.
+It's important to note that the input files need to conform to the naming scheme used by the RAM dumper - `<datetime>_<hex_start_address>.csv`.
 The script will calculate the physical address of each block by adding the offset to the start address.